stuprog/final-projects/task-management/README.md

 ### Part 2 - Create new Tasks

 1. **As a user**, I want to be able to create new Tasks and save them in the database.
-Create a `NewTask` compoenenr containing these inputs:
+Create a `NewTask` component containing these inputs:

 - `Title`: text
 - `Deadline`: date